 Under the monitoring mechanism, the Commission is also required to produce an annual report on progress to Kyoto and EU targets for the EU, covering actual (historic) emissions and projected future emissions for every country.
 It also includes information on EU policies and measures, climate finance and adaptation.

 At the same time – every autumn – the European Environment Agency also publishes a more detailed report on emissions trends and projections.

-Under the UNFCCC, developed countries are required to make "national communications" to the UN every 4 years, with data on:
+Under the United Nations Framework Convention on Climate Change (UNFCCC), developed countries are required to make "national communications" to the UN every 4 years, with data on:

 From 2014, they are also required to make a report every 2 years ('biennial report'), to enhance reporting on mitigation targets and the provision of support in national communications.

 This new Regulation is the instrument which provides the legal basis to implement revised domestic commitments set out in the 2009 climate and energy package, as well as to ensure timely and accurate monitoring of the progress in implementation of these commitments.

 The opportunity has also been taken to propose improvements in the legislation in the light of experience gained in implementing the Monitoring Mechanism Decision including its implementing provisions (Decision 2005/166) as well as in response to the international negotiations and various United Nations Framework Convention on Climate Change (UNFCCC) requirements.

 In general, the EU's current and future mitigation actions will be facilitated through the enhanced monitoring and reporting system being put in place.

 The overall objectives of the new Regulation are: